oneturkmen/oneturkmen.github.io/_posts/2023-02-11-database-changes.md

 Imagine a scenario in which you talk to a client about some cool mobile app idea, and they ask you to store, process, and display some data in the app.
-However, next week, they ask us for something else, so you need to address the change in client's requirements on data.
+However, next week, they ask you us for something else, so you need to address the change in client's requirements on data.
 As a consequence, you need to make changes to the application and the way it stores, processes, and renders the data.